kushagra1429/Gift-Card/README.md

 # Gift-Card

+## What it expresses?
-It is a beautiful way of showing your love and care to those you care about.
-This is a way how you can make someone's special day, more special, with your little efforts and your enigmatic feelings.
+It's an exquisite way of expressing your love to those you care about.
+This is a way how you can make someone's special day, more special, with your cute little efforts and your enigmatic feelings.